Semmering Pass

 Where to Eat

-Grand Hotel Panhans dining room on Hochstrasse is open for lunch to non-guests.
-Traditional Austrian fare in a dining room that retains much of its original Art Nouveau fixtures.
-Wild game in season (September-November) is good.
+Grand Hotel Panhans dining room on Hochstrasse serves non-guests for lunch.
+Traditional Austrian fare in a room that retains much of its original Art Nouveau fixtures.
+Wild game in season (September-November) is the reason to go specifically at that time.
 Lunch mains 20-35 euros.

 Where to Stay